Arthur Ollivier: Family, death and commemoration

 Ollivier was unwell for several months before his death.
-He went to Castle Hill in the high country for a change of air, but returned even more ill.
-He died at the early age of 46 on 21 October 1897 at home in the Christchurch suburb of Opawa.
-He was buried at Woolston Cemetery.
-It was Frederick Wilding's proposal that resulted in the Canterbury Cricket Association erecting the gravestone for Ollivier; the inscription reads "Erected by the Cricketers of New Zealand".
-He was buried on a Saturday (23 October), and out of respect to him, all cricket matches in Canterbury got cancelled on that day.
+He went to Castle Hill in the high country for a change of air, but returned even more ill, reportedly suffering from a complication of internal disorders and dropsy.
+He died at the age of 46 on 21 October 1897 at home in the Christchurch suburb of Opawa, and was buried at Woolston Cemetery.
+On Frederick Wilding's proposal the Canterbury Cricket Association erected the gravestone for Ollivier; the inscription reads "Erected by the Cricketers of New Zealand".
+He was buried on Saturday 23 October 1897; all cricket matches in Canterbury were cancelled on that day.

 Mount Ollivier near Aoraki / Mount Cook is named after Arthur Ollivier.
 In 1939, the 1933 m peak was Edmund Hillary's first major climb.
 After Hillary's death in 2008, there was a proposal to rename the peak Mount Hillary as a memorial, a suggestion opposed by Arthur Ollivier's family.